2025 Symposium Lineup

 Hotel Discounts

-Please make the reservation at the Courtyard at South Park on or before January 13th to secure the rate and identify yourself as attending the Queens University Guitar Symposium (if reserving after that date, still ask it might be available)
+You can also reserve by phone.
+Identify yourself as attending the Queens University Guitar Symposium (if reserving after that date, still ask it might be available)

 6023 Park S Dr, Charlotte, NC 28210